hands on calculator

 • working alongside management to reduce creditor pressure

-• increasing understanding among stakeholder groups and negotiate a recovery plan with key stakeholders such as lenders, HMRC, other major suppliers and stakeholders
+• increasing understanding among stakeholder groups and negotiating a recovery plan with key stakeholders such as lenders, HMRC, other major suppliers and stakeholders

 • sourcing alternative funding solutions